Where Trust Fails: Mapping Location-Data Provenance Risks in Europe

 The Commission and the European Board for Digital Services have further endorsed the integration of the 2022 Code of Practice on Disinformation into the DSA framework as a Code of Conduct, reinforcing the compliance relevance of evidence-grade governance practices\autocite{ec2025code_disinfo_endorse,ec2025dsa_codes_conduct}.
+These instruments address different domains, but they share a common evidentiary orientation, that high-impact digital activity must increasingly be explainable, auditable, and contestable under institutional oversight.
 To make these expectations reusable across sectors and failure contexts, we treat provenance risk as an integrity problem and decompose it into four axes, illustrated in Figure~\ref{fig:provenance_axes}:

 \begin{itemize} \item \textbf{Claim integrity (C):} whether the location-linked event occurred as asserted in space and time. \item \textbf{Evidence integrity (E):} whether supporting artefacts (signals, logs, media, documents) are authentic and bound to the claim. \item \textbf{Control integrity (K):} whether operational control matches what the claim implies, including delegation, proxying, or coercion. \item \textbf{Governance integrity (G):} whether third parties can assess the claim given asymmetric access, retention constraints, and privacy requirements. \end{itemize}